nickarino/utilities/StockTrading/stock_trading_notes.md

 **Volatility** The ["Intraday Volatility Study,"](https://www.sec.gov/divisions/marketreg/mr-rule-tabs/intraday-volatility-study-final-report) from 2015 and examined intraday volatility in the U.S. equity markets from January 2010 to June 2014.
 The study found that

-- the first hour of trading was the most volatile period of the trading day, with an average STDEV of 0.87%, compared to an average STDEV of 0.75% for the entire trading day.
+- the first and last hour of trading are the most volatile period of the trading day, with an average STDEV of 0.87%, compared to an average STDEV of 0.75% for the entire trading day.
 - volatility was elevated during the last hour of trading, with an average STDEV of 0.82%, and during specific market events, such as earnings announcements or economic data releases.
 - However, this does not predict the future.